mrgreywater/luabind/doc/classes.rst

 which result in strings of the form ``[const] <type> object: <address>``, i.e.
-``const`` is prepended if the object is const, ``<type>`` will be the string you supplied to ``class_`` (or a string derived from `std::type_info::name` for unnamed classes) and ``<address>`` will be the address of the Lua userdata (meaning that different addresses could refer to the same C++ object).
+``const`` is prepended if the object is const, ``<type>`` will be the string you supplied to ``class_`` (or a string derived from `std::type_info::name` for unnamed classes) and ``<address>`` will be the address of the C++ object.
+(Note that in multiple inheritance scenarios where the same object is pushed as multiple different base types, the addresses returned for the same most-derived object will differ).

 Nested scopes and static functions
 ----------------------------------

 It is possible to add nested scopes to a class.
 This is useful when you need to wrap a nested class, or a static function.

 .. parsed-literal::